Murder of the Grimes sisters: Disappearance

-The Brighton Theater was located approximately one-and-a-half miles from the girls' McKinley Park home, and Barbara and Patricia are presumed to have had approximately $2.50 (the equivalent of about $29.00 as of 2025) in their possession at the time they left their home, with Barbara having been instructed to keep fifty cents of this money in the zipper of her wallet should the two girls opt to view the second screening of this film scheduled to be shown at the theater that evening.
-It is unknown how the sisters actually traveled to the Brighton Theater on this particular date, although they had invariably either walked or traveled by bus to this destination on previous occasions.
+The Brighton Theater was located approximately one-and-a-half miles from the girls' McKinley Park home, and Barbara and Patricia are presumed to have had approximately $2.50 (the equivalent of about $29.80 as of 2026) when they departed, with Barbara instructed to keep fifty cents of this money in the zipper of her wallet should the two girls opt to view a second screening of this film scheduled to be shown at the theater that evening.
+It is unknown how the sisters traveled to the Brighton Theater on this particular date, although they had always walked or traveled by bus to this destination previously.

-A school friend of Patricia named Dorothy Weinert would later inform investigators she had been seated behind the girls with her own younger sister during the film, although Weinert and her sister had left the theater at the intermission of the double feature screened at the Brighton Theater that night, at approximately 9:30 p.m.
-As they had done so, Dorothy saw the Grimes sisters queueing to purchase popcorn.
+A school friend of Patricia named Dorothy Weinert later informed investigators she was seated behind the girls with her own younger sister during the film, although Weinert and her sister left the theater at the intermission of the double feature, at approximately 9:30 p.m.
+While leaving, Dorothy saw the Grimes sisters queueing to purchase popcorn.
 (Note: Of the $2.50 in the sisters' possession on the night of their disappearance, $1.50 had been intended for the admission fee to the Brighton Theater for both girls; 50 cents had been given for two boxes of popcorn, and the final fifty cents had been intended as the fare for the bus ride home for both girls.)
-The two had seemed in good spirits, and neither Weinert sister noticed anything untoward in their demeanor.
+The two seemed in good spirits, and neither Weinert sister noticed anything untoward in their demeanor.

 Both sisters stayed to view the second screening of Love Me Tender, thus meaning they would be expected to return home at approximately 11:45 p.m.
 When the girls had not arrived home by midnight, their mother, Lorretta, sent their older sister, Theresa (aged 17), and brother Joey (aged 14) to wait by the bus stop located closest to the family home for their arrival.
 After three successive buses had driven by without either girl arriving at the designated stop, both siblings returned home.
 Having by this stage already unsuccessfully contacted the girls' friends in the hope her daughters may be at one of these addresses, and upon seeing the return of Theresa and Joey to the family home without their sisters, Lorretta Grimes filed missing person reports on her daughters with the Chicago Police Department at 2:15 a.m. on December 29.